yktoo/yktoo.com/content/blog/posts/0397/index.en.md

 You'll have to pay the VAT for all packages valued **€ 22** (*excluding* shipping costs and/or insurance) and above.

-In case the VAT is to be paid, it's calculated, {{< a "https://www.belastingdienst.nl/wps/wcm/connect/bldcontentnl/belastingdienst/zakelijk/btw/btw_berekenen_aan_uw_klanten/btw_berekenen/btw_tarief/btw_tarief" "as usual" >}}, based on the kind of the item:
+In case the VAT is to be paid, it's calculated, [as usual](https://www.belastingdienst.nl/wps/wcm/connect/bldcontentnl/belastingdienst/zakelijk/btw/btw_berekenen_aan_uw_klanten/btw_berekenen/btw_tarief/btw_tarief), based on the kind of the item:

 * Low rate, **9%**: food, water, agricultural goods, medicine, art items, books, and periodicals.
 * Standard rate, **21%**: all other items.